 The deadline date for submission of completed forms will be determined at the start of each academic year.
 All students that apply and meet the criteria are able to transfer to available pathways.
-Transition criteria can be found in Appendix 1.

 Arrangements for transition

 The course team work closely with the course leader in order to ensure that students are fully aware of the transition criteria and information.
 The information for top-up is given at the start of each year and through one to one tutorials with the course leader and/or personal academic tutors.
 Tutors will support students in identifying appropriate programmes which will allow them transition to Level 5 or higher of a course.
 These details are also highlighted at initial interview stage so that expectations are clear.